Louis8282/NauticalCharts_MissionPlanner/README.md

-The geojson files all have the names of the layer in them
+The geojson files all have the names of the layer in them.
+For example, 9H7EL612_BOYLAT.js has all of the lateral buoys (BOYLAT) of the 9H7EL612 ENC cell.
+This section: else if (filePath.Contains("BOYLAT"))
+ {
+     try
+     {
+         Console.WriteLine("Starting to process buoy features.");
+        ProcessBOYLATFeatures(featureCollection, BOYLAToverlay, "BOYLAT");
+         Console.WriteLine("Finished processing buoy features.");
+     }

+Deals with matching each buoy with the correct feature according to its attributes.
+In order to add another layer type, you would create a new function called Process*new_feature*Features.
+The details of how to display everything is in the S-52 standard (https://iho.int/en/enc-portrayal) which is rather extensive.
+The files 'icons' and 'iconsV2' contain the symbols to be used (they are from the OpenCPN project).
+You can use OpenCPN to check that the plugin is displaying things correctly (https://opencpn.org/).